kamal1004/My-Resume-HTML/README.md

-# My-Resume-HTML
+Download the file
-MY first resume in HTML
+Open in chrome.